jsjoeio/use-streak/README.md

 This is a basic streak counter - inspired by Duolingo - written in TypeScript and meant for the browser (uses `localStorage`).

+If you want to learn TypeScript and rebuild this from scratch, check out my free email course [here](https://www.typescriptcourse.com/build-a-typescript-project-from-scratch).

 ## Install

 ```shell